Recently, the South Carolina Supreme Court ruled in favor of an injured worker.

 The only rebuttal from Lowe's was that there was wage loss but no evidence contrary to the medicals.

-Judges also left open the option for employers to use medical testimony and evidence from their own experts to put up the burden of proof in future cases.
+Judges also left open the option for employers to use medical testimony and evidence from their own professionals to put up the burden of proof in future cases.